junjie-bianjie/CapsuleFarmerEvolved/Quickstart-Guide-(Windows).md

 ## Step 3

 Configure the application.
-You can do so easily via visiting the online version of the configuration file: https://leagueofporo.com/confighelper.html
+You can do so easily via visiting the online configuration file helper: https://leagueofporo.com/confighelper.html

 For more information about the configuration file, please visit the [Configuration](https://github.com/LeagueOfPoro/CapsuleFarmerEvolved/wiki/Configuration) wiki page.